patrick-amusivwa/HuntTheWumpus/README.md

-# Assignment 4 - Hunt the Wumpus
-**Due by 11:59pm on Monday, 3/6/2017**

-**Demos due by 11:59pm on Friday 3/17/2017**

-The goal of this assignment is to start working with polymorphism and C++ template classes from the STL.
-Follow the directions below, and make sure your source code files (**no executable files, `.o` files, or other crufty stuff**) are committed and pushed back into your repository on GitHub to earn credit for the assignment.

-## The Hunt the Wumpus game

 The object of Hunt the Wumpus is to guide an adventurer to kill the Wumpus, find its hidden gold, and escape alive.
 The Wumpus lives in a large cave of rooms arranged in a grid, where each room at has four tunnels leading to the rooms to the north, east, south, and west.